lowdefy/lowdefy-docs/tutorial/tutorial-start-content-2.md

 ```
 > You can also create a `package.json` file and install the CLI as a devDependency if you wish.

 In your terminal, run `lowdefy --version` to verify that the CLI is installed.
 The CLI watches all the files in the directory it is running from, and uploads all those files to your app.
 Those files are then complied together to form the configuration for your app.
-Keep the CLI running while you are developing your app, and keep an eye out for any warnings or errors.
+Keep the CLI running while you are developing your app, and keep an eye on it for any warnings or errors.
 To stop the CLI, you can press `Ctrl + C`.

 ### Up Next